Customer Service

 Description

-This article contains the list of resources related to Two-Factor Authentication on Fortinet accounts.
+This article provides a list of resources related to Two-Factor Authentication on Fortinet accounts.

 Solution

-Fortinet highly recommends enabling Two Factor Authentication (2FA) to ensure the security of customers’ accounts.
+Fortinet has enabled two-factor authentication (2FA) to ensure the security of customers’ accounts.
 FortiToken is the recommended 2FA method to give accounts the best security.

-Take the following steps to set up 2FA:
+Take the following steps to change the 2FA to FortiToken:

 1. Download the FortiToken application on Google Play or the Apple Store.